stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.loading/txtloadoptions/get_trailingspacesoptions/_index.md

 ## TxtLoadOptions.get_TrailingSpacesOptions method

 Gets or sets preferred option of a trailing space handling.
-Default value is Trim.
+Default value is **Trim**.